davidbegin/deploy-nanny/README.md

 # DeployNanny

-Some help with managing deploying multiple apps and multiple branches to multiple environments.
+Some help with managing deploying multiple-apps and multiple-branches to multiple-environments.

 ## Installation